ZhangYang-xjtu/cognitive-samples/voice-transmission/echo-translation/README.md

     `mvn exec:java -Dexec.mainClass="com.ibm.watsoniot.FriendlyWatsonLanguageTranslator"`

 3. As the execution is in progress, you should get to see a set of messages at the prompt, indicating that, the connection to the Watson IoT Platform is successfu.
 It then waits for the Audio Stream from the User.
 Place the Mic at a convenient distance and speak through it, to initiate the Audio Streaming.
 Within a second or two, you should hear back the Translated Echo.

+### Initiating the Watson Voice Translation on Eclipse

+To execute the Voice Transmission – Echo Translation Sample on Eclipse, you need to run the program [FriendlyWatsonLanguageTranslator.java](https://github.com/ibm-watson-iot/iot-cognitive-samples/blob/master/voice-transmission/echo-translation/src/main/java/com/ibm/watsoniot/FriendlyWatsonLanguageTranslator.java).
+To perform the execution, you need to do as follows:

+`FriendlyWatsonLanguageTranslator.java --> Right Click --> Run As --> Java Application`

+That concludes the execution of the Echo Translation sample.